rtsoftplzen/rtjs/README.md

     - (optional) **onItemUnmount** - called after the user exists the gallery or moves onto another item - useful for other logic that should be done after unmounting (note the component created by createRoot is removed automatically from the DOM)
 -

+### showCloser
+- true/false/null/undefined (default: undefined)
+- if set to anything other than null or undefined, overrides the default closer showing behaviour where the closer will be shown only if the closer has text to show (either the closer symbol is shown or there is a label) and the item is loaded

+### showCloserXSymbol
+- true/false (default: true)
+- determines, whether to show the X symbol left of the label

+### thumbnailsPlacement
+- values (string): bottom, right
+- determines the placement of the thumbnails strip
+- you can also pass an array to change the value based on breakpoints

+### titleShowItemCounter
+- values: true/false (default: true)
+- determines whether the item counter should be shown
+- if true, the item counter will be shown if there is more than one item in the gallery

+### arrowsPosition
+- values "sides", "hug-image" (default: "sides")
+- determines the position of the arrows that switch between items

+### usingCustomArrows
+- values: true/false (default: false)
+- set this variable to true when you are using your own custom images for the next/previous arrows to remove the default ">"/"<" text

 example of mounting custom component onto the data-rt-content-type="360-renderer":
 ```js
 customItemsProvider: [